 The Alameda County Planning Commission hearings are held on the 1st and 3rd Mondays of the month at 6:00 p.m.
-(1st Monday) and 1:30 p.m.
-(3rd Monday).
-The Commission meets in room 160 of the Alameda County Community Development Agency offices at 224 West Winton Avenue in Hayward.
+The Commission meets in Room 160 of the Alameda County Community Development Agency offices at 224 West Winton Avenue in Hayward.